 Interference from such waves happen all the time, the randomly phased light waves constantly produce bright and dark fringes at every point.
-But, we cannot see them because since they occur randomly.
+But, we cannot see them since they occur randomly.
 A point that has a dark fringe at one moment may have a bright fringe at the next moment.
-This cancels out the effect of interference effect and we see only an average brightness value.
+This cancels out the effect of the interference effect, and we see only an average brightness value.
 The interference is not said to be sustained since we cannot observe it.

-However, to truly observe interference, we need coherent sources of light.
 Coherent sources have the following characteristics:

 - The waves generated have a constant phase difference